-Distributions

-stockholders.
-However, in January 2009, we suspended the practice of paying quarterly dividends to our stockholders and only paid five dividend distributions (December 2013, 2012, 2011, 2010 and 2009) to our stockholders through December 2013, which distributions were made with a combination of cash and the issuance of shares of our common stock.
-On September 24, 2014, our board of directors adopted a new dividend policy pursuant to which we will begin to again pay a regular quarterly cash dividend to our shareholders.
-In this regard, our board of directors declared a dividend in the amount of \$0.18 per share for the fiscal quarter ended August 31, 2014, and a dividend in the amount of \$0.22 per share for the fiscal quarter ended November 30, 2014.
-The dividend for the fiscal quarter ended August 31, 2014 was paid on November 28, 2014 to all stockholders of record at the close of business on November 3, 2014, and the dividend for the fiscal quarter ended November 30, 2014 was paid on February 27, 2015 to all stockholders of record at the close of business on February 2, 2015.
-As disclosed in the table under "Price Range of Common Stock and Distributions," beginning on page 47 of this prospectus, our board of directors has continued to declare regular quarterly cash dividends to our shareholders since adopting our new dividend policy.
+Distributions Our distributions, if any, will be determined by our board of directors and paid out of assets legally available for distribution.
+Prior to January 2009, we paid quarterly distributions to our stockholders.
+However, in January 2009, we suspended the practice of paying quarterly distributions to our stockholders and only paid five dividend distributions (December 2013, 2012, 2011, 2010 and 2009) to our stockholders through December 2013, which distributions were made with a combination of cash and the issuance of shares of our common stock.
+On September 24, 2014, our board of directors adopted a new dividend policy pursuant to which we will begin to again pay a regular quarterly cash distribution in the amount of \$0.33 per share for the fiscal quarter ended May 31, 2015.
+The distribution for the fiscal quarter ended May 31, 2015 was paid on August 31, 2015 to all stockholders of record at the close of business on August 3, 2015.
+As disclosed in the table under "Price Range of Common Stock and Distributions," beginning on page 47 of this prospectus, our board of directors has continued to declare regular quarterly cash distribution, to our shareholders since adopting our new dividend policy.
+Taxation We elected to be treated for federal income tax purposes as a RIC under Subchapter M of the Code.

-Our distributions, if any, will be determined by our board of directors and paid out of assets legally available for distribution.
-Prior to January 2009, we paid quarterly dividends to our

-Taxation

-We elected to be treated for federal income tax purposes as a RIC under Subchapter M of the Code.
 Accordingly, we generally will not pay corporate-level federal income taxes on any net ordinary income or realized net capital gains that we distribute to our stockholders as dividends.
 To maintain our RIC tax treatment, we must meet specified source-of- income and asset diversification requirements and distribute annually at least 90% of our net ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
 Depending on the level of taxable income earned in a tax year, we may choose to carry forward taxable income in excess of current year distributions into the next tax year and pay a 4% excise tax on such income.
 Any such carryover taxable income must be distributed through a dividend declared prior to filing the final tax return related to the year which generated such taxable income.
 See "Material U.S. Federal Income Tax Considerations."

-Dividend reinvestment plan

-We maintain an "opt out" dividend reinvestment plan for our common stockholders.
+Dividend reinvestment plan We maintain an "opt out" dividend reinvestment plan for our common stockholders.
 As a result, if we declare a dividend, then stockholders' cash dividends will be automatically reinvested in additional shares of our common stock, unless they specifically "opt out" of the dividend reinvestment plan so as to receive cash dividends.
 Stockholders who receive distributions in the form of our common stock will be subject to the same federal, state and local tax consequences as stockholders who elect to receive their distributions in cash, and will need to pay any such taxes from other sources in light of the fact that their distributions will be reinvested in additional shares of the Company's common stock.
 See "Dividend Reinvestment Plan" for a description of the plan and information on how to "opt out" of the plan.